Dark Asset: Plot

-A civilian, Bindi was recruited into the program, sent on a mission to a warehouse then to execute Mr. Titit and a flashback reveals that John made love to Vivian and Cain told John that his chip is the most advanced upgrade.
+A civilian, Bindi was recruited into the program, sent on a mission to a warehouse then to execute Mr. Titit and a flashback reveals that John had sex with Vivian and Cain told John that his chip is the most advanced upgrade.
 When John goes back to the agency headquarters, he finds a room full of four agents who he presumed to be dead or executed who awake and engage him in full on combat.
 John uses the tablet to plug into the agency system to activate all other chip program agent adherents, "to send them a suggestion".
 John activates Ylan to send him after Yuri Ketrov, executing him at his vineyard.
 Jane then asks how, if John has the most advances chip, how is he meeting her and John asks that he will go to the reveal if she takes him back to her place.
 John meets fellow agent Sarah at a bar to discover that the chip is more troublesome than beneficial, that removing it would be fatal, the chip does more than expected and she is on the run due to a change in leadership.
 John reveals to Jane that she is not, in fact there for a conference but to meet Senator Benson who she assassinated along with his bodyguard, which she denies.
 John reveals that the chip has a kill switch built in to cause memory loss, the room of the four agents had an empty table labeled Jane Doe and that the woman that Jane is actually Sarah.
 Jane goes to the washroom and meets Vivian who gives her a taser claiming that it will fry John's chip and she experiences the same shaking hand symptoms of chip implanted agents.